savra/savra/README.md

 Hello everyone!
+Nice to see you.
+Welcome to my page!

 I'm Sergey, a software engineer in backend development.
 I have been professionally involved in software development since 2013, programmed in various languages.
 For the last 3+ years I have been writing in Java and studying Kotlin for fun in my spare time

 ---

 ### My contacts

-===
+---